 Compared with Last Year

 So how does this all compare to last year?
 Well, we've seen roughly the same number of plants, in roughly the same number of locations.
-The number we have seen flowering has reduced a lot, particularly above Pencaitland, although this may be partly due to the earlier end-of-year mop-up .
+The number we have seen flowering has reduced a lot, particularly above Pencaitland, although this is partly due to the end-of-year mop-up being earlier.
 The bar charts below show the numbers and trends.
-(NB: this excludes Tyninghame and Bellyford Burn, as we no comparable data)
+(NB: Excludes Tyninghame and Bellyford Burn, as we no comparable data.
+NB2: Comparing years is tricky, because of the different number of surveys, by different people, at different times.)

 - Landowners Meeting